quicwg/base-drafts/draft-ietf-quic-transport.md

 validates the value provided by its peer.
 In particular, version negotiation MUST be validated (see {{version-validation}}) before the connection establishment is considered properly complete.
-Each transport parameter consists of an 2-byte parameter ID and an optional parameter value.
+Each transport parameter consists of an 2-byte parameter ID and a parameter value, prefixed by a 2-byte length field for the value field which might be zero.

 Definitions for each of the defined transport parameters are included in
 {{transport-parameter-definitions}}.
 Any given parameter MUST appear